Dr. Fred Kummerow

 I am a member of a number of professional organizations and have been named a fellow (a recognition of competence) in the American Association for the Advancement of Sciences, the American College of Nutrition, the American Society of Nutritional Sciences, the International Society for Atherosclerosis, the American Heart Association Council on Arteriosclerosis, Thrombosis and Vascular Biology, and the Council of Clinical cardiology.
 I have been president of the Illinois Heart Association, a member of the subcommittee on fats of the American Heart Association and I have visited medical and university research laboratories the world over.

-Dr. Fred Kummerow, a biochemist and food scientist, has worked in the field of nutrition for over 70 years.
+Dr. Fred Kummerow, was a biochemist and food scientist who worked in the field of nutrition for over 70 years.

-His book titled "Cholesterol is Not the Culprit.
-A Guide to Preventing Heart Disease" is now available in paperback and as an e-book.
+His book is titled "Cholesterol is Not the Culprit.
+A Guide to Preventing Heart Disease"

 Photo of Dr Kummerow: L. Brian Stauffer